 The primary goal of the Election Department is to promote voter registration and participation in the voting process.
-Through the Motor Voter Law, residents may register to vote in person or change your voter information at any City/Town Hall in the Commonwealth, at the Registry of Motor Vehicles, at any State Agency or by mail.
+Through the Motor Voter Law, residents may register to vote in person or make changes to their voter information at any City/Town Hall in the Commonwealth, at the Registry of Motor Vehicles, at any State Agency or by mail.
 If you would like us to send you a Mail-In Registration form, a Change of Party Card, or a Change of Address Card to be completed at your convenience, please call our office at (781)286-8200.

-The Election Department conducts fair and impartial Elections on the Local, State and Federal level while adhering to Campaign Finance Guidelines as set forth by Massachusetts General Laws and the Revised Ordinances of the City of Revere.
+The Election Department conducts fair and impartial Elections while adhering to Campaign Finance Guidelines as set forth by the Massachusetts General Laws and the Revised Ordinances of the City of Revere.

-Additionally, the Election Department serves as a link to the residents of the City of Revere by conducting the annual city census.
+The Election Department is also responsible for conducting the annual city census.
 Census data is used to determine Congressional representation and Legislative Districts, provide community services, funding for Revere Public Schools, elderly housing benefits, veterans benefits, and state and federal funding for other vital programs.

 The Election Department provides a variety of supplemental services to assist residents within the community.
 We offer proof of residency for tax abatements, welcome home bonuses for veteran's in the armed forces of the United States, proof of citizenship if applicable, life certificates for pension renewals, voter ID cards, and notary public services.
 For fees related to these services, please contact our office.